- 1 Introduction

 - 7 Using Your Data to Publicize Your Summer Meals Program

-Lunch at the Library is an outcomes-based program, and the California Library Association and California Summer Meal Coalition help libraries plan, present, and evaluate their summer meal programs using outcomes-based methods, as well as collecting quantitative data such as the number of meals served each day and the number of people who participate in library programs.
+Lunch at the Library is an outcomes-based program.
+The California Library Association helps libraries plan, present, and evaluate their summer meal programs using outcomes-based methods, as well as collecting quantitative data such as the number of meals served each day and the number of people who participate in library programs.

 Outcomes-based programs show meaningful results that demonstrate the value and impact of your work.
 They are relevant to the community, cost-effective, and contribute to improved management decision-making.

-CLA and CSMC provide California libraries with tools they can use to collect outcomes-based and quantitative data, report their results to CLA, and help us gather and publicize a full picture of public library summer meal programs in the state.
+CLA provides California libraries with tools they can use to collect outcomes-based and quantitative data, report their results to CLA, and help us gather and publicize a full picture of public library summer meal programs in the state.
 Libraries outside California are very welcome to use our tools and we would love to hear about your results.

 Lunch at the Library Outcomes